gammalgris/Numbers/Docs/automation.md

 files.
 Gradle project files are genereated.
 Gradle is used to generate a wrapper according to the gradle project files and an initial build is triggered.

+## Maven - Set up maven project

+Following steps describe how to set up a gradle project:

+1) Start a batch console and go to the project subdirectory '.\Batch\'

+2) Call the script setEnv-Java-Maven.bat

+3) Go to the subdirectory '.\Dos-Maven\'

+4) Call the script prepare-maven-project.bat
+   When the script is finished the console is in the maven project directory.

+The script creates the required directory structure and copies all required files.
+Maven project files are genereated.
+An initial build is triggered.